 - Ask us (at the Research Services desk or through our Ask the Library service online) to help you verify that the item isn't at FIT, and to suggest other libraries that might best serve your needs.

 - You can also use our Interlibrary Loan service to request that materials from other libraries be sent to FIT Library.

-Visitors: Use this information to determine if you need to visit the FIT Library (by appointment only).
-You may find that the information you want is available to you -- for free and on
+the remainder of 2021.
+You may find that the information you want is available to you -- for free and on a

-a walk-in-basis -- at another library.
-Please contact these libraries directly to
+walk-in-basis -- at another library.
+Please contact these libraries directly to ask

 Example of resources also available at other NYC area libraries:

 WorldCat (listings of library materials nationwide)